GAurelG/How-To/backups.md

     - --encrypt-key to use the GpG encryption.

+I will use a reverse tunneling from the raspberry pi on the server and make it trigger a backup script.

 I will have to manage to send emails once the script is finished to inform myself in case of a problem.

+## Raspberry pi set-up